kylemclaren/qdrant-on-fly/README.md

 [Qdrant](https://qdrant.tech/) is a search engine and database that specializes in finding similarities between vectors.
 It has an API that allows you to store, search, and manage vectors along with additional information.
 Qdrant is designed to support advanced filtering capabilities, making it useful for tasks like neural network matching, faceted search, and other applications.

 Qdrant is built using the Rust programming language, which ensures [fast](https://qdrant.tech/benchmarks/) and reliable performance even when dealing with a large amount of data.
 You can use Qdrant to transform embeddings or neural network encoders into powerful applications for tasks such as matching, searching, recommending, and more.
+Notably, vector databases (Qdrant in particular) have seen a surge in popularity for their use as a vector store in combination with modern LLMs.
+See the [ChatGPT Retrieval Plugin](https://github.com/openai/chatgpt-retrieval-plugin/) for a good example of this.

 This repository contains all the files and configuration necessary to run a Highly Available (HA) Qdrant cluster on a [Fly.io](https://fly.io/) organization's private network using Tailscale for peer-to-peer (P2P) communication and discovery.
 These resources are built into Docker images, allowing  smooth upgrades as new features and improvements are rolled out.